-Karate, judo and even sumo may be what comes to mind when thinking about Japanese sports, but many forget that as a nation of islands, water sports are just as popular.
-From wrecks near Tokyo, to mantra, turtle and whale encounters in sunny Okinawa, the varied coastline provides plenty of amazing scuba diving and snorkelling possibilities.
+Karate, judo, and even sumo may be what comes to mind when thinking about Japanese sports, but many forget that as a nation of islands, water sports are just as popular.
+From wrecks near Tokyo, to manta, turtle and whale encounters in sunny Okinawa, the varied coastline provides plenty of amazing scuba diving and snorkeling possibilities.

 A few hours from Tokyo by car or train will get you to the Izu Peninsula.
 On the east coast, there are numerous dive locations with good numbers of fish, caves, and some wreck diving.

-Visibility is reasonable at approximately 10-20m, but the water can be cool.
+Visibility is reasonable at approximately 33-66ft (10-20m), but the water can be cool.
 Most divers wear 5mm wetsuits from July to October, and dry suits in the winter.

 The islands of Oshima and Hachiojima are popular weekend destinations too.
 Many Tokyoites take the overnight ferries on Friday evening, dive Saturday and Sunday morning, then jump on the afternoon ferry back to the modern world.
 Hachiojima in particular is famous for its turtles.

-The Bonin Islands, also known as the Ogasawaras, are sometimes referred to as Japan’s Galapagos.
+The Bonin Islands, also known as the Ogasawaras, are sometimes referred to as Japan’s Galapagos because their isolation has caused local species to evolve in unique ways.

-The islands are only accessible by ferries that run once or twice a week, and the journey is both long (around 24h) and expensive (around ¥22,500 or US$200 each way).
+The islands are only accessible by ferries that run once or twice a week, and the journey is both long (around 24h) and expensive (around ¥35,000 or US$240 each way).
 However, this does mean that visitor numbers are limited and it helps preserve the island’s plentiful and often endemic flora and fauna.

-Visibility here is good – normally up to 40m – and the local waters are filled with tuna, stingrays and dolphins.
-There’s a reason divers describe the colour as “Bonin blue”.
+Visibility here is good – normally up to 130ft (40m) – and the local waters are filled with tuna, stingrays and dolphins.
+There’s a reason divers describe the water's color as “Bonin blue”.

 The Ryukyu Islands were once an independent kingdom, but now form Japan’s southernmost prefecture.
-Okinawa is the main island and the hub for transportation, business, American bases, and definitely worth a visit (check out our Top Picks for Okinawa here).
+Okinawa is the main island and the hub for transportation, business, American bases, and definitely worth a visit.
 Further south are the Miyako Islands, and further south again are the verdant Yaeyama islands that include Ishigaki, Iriomote and Yonaguni.

 Flights to Naha on the main island of Okinawa take around 2h 40min from Tokyo.
 From Naha to Miyako or Ishigaki is another 1 hour.